vincentleeuwen/python-cooking-with-objects/README.md

 menu = Menu()
 ```

-- Add a constructor method to the waiter class that takes a argument for menu.
+- Add a constructor method to the waiter class that takes an argument for menu.
-- Assign the argument to a instance variable.
+- Assign the argument to an instance variable.

 ```python
 def __init__(self, menu):